Reserve general comes full circle, inspires next generation to serve

 |0

-This work, Reserve general comes full circle, inspires next generation to serve [Image 4 of 4], by MSgt Bobby Pilch, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Reserve general comes full circle, inspires next generation to serve, by MSgt Bobby Pilch, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT